EchoMasterLeague/EML-response-bot/README.md

 Echo Master league Discord Bot
 ==============================

-This discord bot will provide an interface for League data to Players in Echo Master League.
+This discord bot provides an interface for League data to Players in Echo Master League.